toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 The maximum overlap is the number of rooms needed.

 **heap**
-I sort meetings by start time and use a min-heap of end times.
+I sort the meetings by start time and use a min-heap to store end times of rooms in use.
-For each meeting, if the earliest-ending meeting finishes before this one starts,
+For each meeting, if the earliest ending meeting finishes by the current start time, I reuse that room by popping it from the heap.
-I reuse that room by popping from the heap; otherwise I allocate a new room.
+Then I push the current meeting’s end time.
-The heap size tracks rooms in use, and its maximum is the answer.
+Because I pop at most one and always push one, the heap size never decreases, so the final heap size represents the maximum number of rooms needed.

 # TO DO LATER
 ## 636. Exclusive Time of Functions